 (Cyber) Security risk assessment in industry is largely constrained by compliance to regulations and adherence to standards.
-To illustrate this, Table I reports some of the regulations and industry mandated technical standards that must be satisfied by a large financial company, here anonymized as Company, that offers integrated services in finance, logistics, and mobile communication with a turnaround of around 24 billion Euro and 150 thousands employees.
+To illustrate this, Table 1 reports some of the regulations and industry mandated technical standards that must be satisfied by a large financial company, here anonymized as Company, that offers integrated services in finance, logistics, and mobile communication with a turnaround of around 24 billion Euro and 150 thousands employees.
 The Baseline illustrates some norms that must be addressed to achieve a minimum compliance whilst the Perimeter is the set of affected Services and Applications.

 In order to achieve this security baseline a large security infrastructure is needed: a security operation center (SOC).
-There are several best practices to build a SOC^(25,26) and an average SOC can quickly generate several GB of security events per day which can create a significant stress on the human responders.(48) For example, our anonymized and aggregated dataset for Company's IT infrastructure is over 2GB of data for just a month of processing.
+There are several best practices to build a SOC[25, 26] and an average SOC can quickly generate several GB of security events per day which can create a significant stress on the human responders.
+[48] For example, our anonymized and aggregated dataset for Company's IT infrastructure is over 2GB of data for just a month of processing.
 Yet, as we shall see, this infrastructure is hardly used by the risk assessment standards.
 We will return to the key components of a SOC in Section 6 when discussing how to concretely extract data from the infrastructure to feed in our quantitative model.

 Once the minimal security measures are in place, the particular risk assessment process to follow might be mandated as well by the regulations.
-The ISO/IEC $27005^{(49)}$ and ISO/IEC $31000^{(50)}$ are typical standards used to undertake risk management at the corporate level.
-The NIST SP 800-30 is another widely used standard for security risk assessment in the US.(51) Other approaches to security risk assessment, with stronger focus on audit, are the COBIT methodology sponsored by the ISACA institute,(52) SABSA used by Accenture,(53) or the COSO Enterprise Risk Management.(54)
+The ISO/IEC 27005 [49] and ISO/IEC 31000 [50] are typical standards used to undertake risk management at the corporate level.
+The NIST SP 800-30 is an-